 • Your name, contact information, proof of address, government-issued photo ID, and banking details, including your account number

-• The amount of money you sent
+• The amount of money sent

 • The recipient’s name, contact information, proof of address, and government-issued photo ID